-Following the onset of the Covid-19 pandemic and the subsequent government lockdown in March 2020, has led to a significant impact on Council service delivery and income streams.
+Following the onset of the Covid-19 pandemic and the subsequent government lockdown in March 2020, Council continue to see impacts on service delivery and income streams.
 Council activated its emergency plan in March 2020 and proactively availed of the Government furlough scheme in order to alleviate the immediate financial pressures associated with service and facility closure.
-Council will proactively analyse the long-term impacts of the Covid-19 pandemic and effectively plan, in conjunction with Departmental and Government advice.
+Council is still operating aspects of this emergency plan.
+Council continues to proactively analyse the long-term impacts of the Covid-19 pandemic and effectively plan, in conjunction with Departmental and Government advice.